Timbre: Harmonics

-The richness of a sound or note a musical instrument produces is sometimes described in terms of a sum of a number of distinct frequencies.
+The richness of a sound or note a musical instrument produces is sometimes described in terms of the sum of a number of distinct frequencies.
 The lowest frequency is called the fundamental frequency, and the pitch it produces is used to name the note, but the fundamental frequency is not always the dominant frequency.
 The dominant frequency is the frequency that is most heard, and it is always a multiple of the fundamental frequency.
 For example, the dominant frequency for the transverse flute is double the fundamental frequency.
 Other significant frequencies are called overtones of the fundamental frequency, which may include harmonics and partials.
-Harmonics are whole number multiples of the fundamental frequency, such as ×2, ×3, ×4, etc. Partials are other overtones.
+Harmonics are whole-number multiples of the fundamental frequency, such as ×2, ×3, ×4, etc. Partials are other overtones.
 There are also sometimes subharmonics at whole number divisions of the fundamental frequency.
 Most instruments produce harmonic sounds, but many instruments produce partials and inharmonic tones, such as cymbals and other indefinite-pitched instruments.

-When the tuning note in an orchestra or concert band is played, the sound is a combination of 440 Hz, 880 Hz, 1320 Hz, 1760 Hz and so on.
+When the tuning note in an orchestra or concert band is played, the sound is a combination of 440 Hz, 880 Hz, 1320 Hz, 1760 Hz, and so on.
 Each instrument in the orchestra or concert band produces a different combination of these frequencies, as well as harmonics and overtones.
 The sound waves of the different frequencies overlap and combine, and the balance of these amplitudes is a major factor in the characteristic sound of each instrument.

-William Sethares wrote that just intonation and the western equal tempered scale are related to the harmonic spectra/timbre of many western instruments in an analogous way that the inharmonic timbre of the Thai renat (a xylophone-like instrument) is related to the seven-tone near-equal tempered pelog scale in which they are tuned.
+William Sethares wrote that just intonation and the western equal-tempered scale are related to the harmonic spectra or timbres of many western instruments in an analogous way that the inharmonic timbre of the Thai renat (a xylophone-like instrument) is related to the seven-tone near-equal tempered pelog scale in which they are tuned.
 Similarly, the inharmonic spectra of Balinese metallophones combined with harmonic instruments such as the stringed rebab or the voice, are related to the five-note near-equal tempered slendro scale commonly found in Indonesian gamelan music.